Natural gas prices closed up on the week

 For companies weighted towards natural gas assets and production, prices have an important effect on valuation

 Market participants and upstream energy companies monitor natural gas prices because lower prices translate into lower revenues—and therefore lower margins and valuation for natural gas producers.
 The chart below shows natural gas prices plotted against CHK’s and KWK’s stock prices over time on a percentage change basis.
-It appears that the companies’ valuation has tracked the price of natural gas quite closely.
+The graph demonstrates that the companies’ valuations are closely related to the price of natural gas.

-Positive short-term catalyst, but prices remain relatively low from a long-term view
+Positive short-term indicator: Prices remain relatively low from a long-term view

 This past week, natural gas prices were up, which was a positive indicator.
 In the medium term, winter weather will be an important driver to watch for natural gas prices.
 From a wider long-term perspective (five years and longer), natural gas prices are relatively low.
 Fluctuations in natural gas prices most affect natural gas–weighted producers, such as the companies mentioned above (CHK, SWN, CRK, and KWK), and the U.S. Natural Gas Fund ETF (UNG).
-Investors with such holdings find it prudent to track natural gas prices.
+Investors with such holdings find it prudent to track the price of natural gas.